Campaign

 Only measure engagements that actually allow conclusions to be drawn about user interest or campaign quality.

-Use uniform naming
+Use consistent naming

 Use consistent names and labels so that reports can be analysed more easily later on.